jawadshuaib/search-vector-embeddings/README.md

 ### Run & Start Testing

 Make sure netlify cli is installed.
 We will need it to run netlify headless functions.
-Environment variables are also hosted on netlify for security purposes.
+Environment variables are fetched directly from the server for security purposes.

     $ netlify dev